Controller Design for Hydraulic Position Control Systems

 Showing items related by title, author, creator and subject.

-Impact of seed-row placed conventional and controlled release P fertilizer with K on emergence, yield and P uptake of various crops under controlled environment conditions Qian, P.; Schoenau, J.J.; King, T.; Fatteicher, C. (2007-03-01)
+The effect of seed-row placed controlled-release P (CRP) fertilizer on crop emergence under controlled environment conditions Qian, P.; Schoenau, J.J.; King, T.; Fatteicher, C. (2006-03-02)